sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 }).addTo(map);
 ```

-The `maxZoom` option for the tile layer in line 3 indicates the maximum zoom layer available for tile set.
-That value is independent of the zoom level we're permitting for our map, so we leave it the value appropriate for these tiles.
+Note that the `maxZoom` option in line 3 indicates the maximum zoom layer available for that particular tile set.
+That value is independent of the zoom level we're permitting for our map.

 With a map and a base tile layer, we have a good starting point for our visualization in figure NEXTFIGURENUMBER.